SvenLieber/website/content/en/authors/admin/_index.md

 ---

 Hello!
 My name is Sven Lieber, welcome to my website.
-Currently I am a data manager in the research and innovation deparment at the Royal Library of Belgium (KBR).
+Currently I am a data manager in the research and innovation department at the Royal Library of Belgium (KBR).
 We collect (data about) all Belgian publications.
 I contribute to making our data about Belgian cultural heritage available to researchers and the public by increasing data quality and improving data processing workflows.
 I mainly work on the the projects [MetaBelgica](https://www.kbr.be/en/projects/metabelgica) and [BELTRANS](https://www.kbr.be/en/projects/beltrans).